chalianwar/docker-performance/README.md

 ## Configuration file Options

-The configuration should be a yaml file, refer to config.yaml as an example
+The configuration should be a yaml file, refer to config-example.yaml as an example.
+The following are all the supported options for the configuration file.
+Options not needed for a given mode will be ignored.

-### Options:
+###Options:

 #### Cient_info

 * required for run mode

-Options:
+client_info options:

 * client_list: list of hostname:port for all client nodes.
 Required option
 * port: int, the master port the clients will connect to to forward their results.